Rigidity of superdense coding: Introduction

+\paragraph{Acknowledgements.} We thank the anonymous journal reviewers for their thorough feedback on an earlier version of the paper.
 We thank Adam Bouland, Chinmay Nirkhe, and Zeph Landau for stimulating discussions at the beginning of this project.
 H.Y.\ would like to especially thank Adam Bouland for his integral role in formulating the questions explored in this paper.
 We would like to thank Pavel Yaskov for the correspondence on his work on the Mar\v{c}enko–Pastur theorem.
-A.N.\ would like to thank Kanstantsin Pashkovich and Vern Paulsen for helpful discussions on bases of orthogonal unitary operators, and is grateful to the Berkeley CS Theory Group for their hospitality during a visit in Fall~2017, when this work was inititated.
+We thank J{\k{e}}drzej Kaniewski and Mate Farkas for their pointers to the literature on rigidity of QRACs.
+A.N.\ would like to thank Kanstantsin Pashkovich and Vern Paulsen for helpful discussions on bases of orthogonal unitary operators, and is grateful to the Berkeley CS Theory Group for their hospitality during a visit in Fall~2017, when this work was initiated.
 A.N.'s research is supported in part by a Discovery Grant from NSERC Canada.
-H.Y.\ is supported by an NSERC Discovery Grant and a Google Quantum Research Award.
+H.Y.\ is supported by an NSERC Discovery Grant, a Google Quantum Research Award, and AFOSR Grant No.\!
+FA9550-21-1-0040.
 This research was partly conducted at the Kavli Institute for Theoretical Physics during the Quantum Physics of Information program in 2017 (and thus this research was supported in part by the National Science Foundation under Grant No. NSF PHY17-48958).